The Classic Plot Suggestion Tool for Writers of Creative Fiction

 Because Plotto was written in the Twenties, its situations can seem old-fashioned and its terminology politically incorrect, but these problems are more apparent than real.
 Cook himself wrote both westerns and early classics of science fiction, so you see how replacing “stagecoach” with “star ship” or “dance hall girl” with “male stripper” are within the reach of anyone using the Plotto system, and, in fact, this kind of substitution is how the book is intended to be used, and is the key to its flexibility and enduring popularity.

-Cook also wrote a 32-page instruction course on how to use Plotto, covering its concepts and use in seven lessons, giving considerably greater detail than he did in the book itself.
-This booklet is almost impossible to find!
+Cook also wrote a detailed instruction booklet on how to use Plotto, covering its concepts in seven lessons, giving considerably greater detail than he did in the book itself.
+This booklet is a must-have: the difference between success and failure.
+Norton Creek Press has reprinted the Plotto Instruction Booklet.

 A Note From Robert Plamondon